 Joe Namath's inspiring story introduced me to Hyperbaric Oxygen Therapy (HBOT), a potential lifeline (https://www.espn.com/espn/feature/story/_/id/13186859/joe-namath-believes-found-cure-brain-damage-caused-football ).

 After my own experience with HBOT, I witnessed a transformation – some clarity returned, and some of my anxiety faded, and I no longer got lost in my own neighborhood.
 For a long time I could not say Joe Namath's name without getting choked up for his contribution to my renewed health.
 Now, I want to pay it forward.
-Some of the people I’ve helped have reported that their symptoms have been permanently reversed.
-I am not so lucky, but I am determined to survive this nasty disease and help as many as I can.
+Many people have reported that their symptoms have been permanently reversed from using HBOT.

-Now, I'm determined to provide FREE HBOT TREATMENT to athletes and military soldiers grappling with CTE.
+Now, I'm determined to provide FREE HBOT TREATMENT to athletes, veterans grappling with CTE.
+We will eventually be open to the public.
 To make this vision a reality, I need your help.

-When enough funds are raised, I can expand the center to a larger property in St. Louis Missouri.
 This place is the perfect location.
-As we raise funds, we'll expand our resources, purchase more chambers and boarding accommodations to help even more athletes and military regain their lives.
+As we raise funds, we'll expand our resources, purchase more chambers and build living accommodations to help even more athletes and Veterans regain their lives.

 CTE symptoms vary from depression, anxiety, memory loss, loss of words, inability to do simple math, to Parkinson's disease and suicide.
 My story has already reached athletes in other sports facing similar battles, and lives have already been saved.